Iran surpasses one million Covid-19 cases - RFI

 Tehran (AFP)

-Iran said its novel coronavirus infections surpassed one million cases on Thursday, as the authorities consider easing restrictions in many parts of the Middle East's hardest hit country.
+Iran said its novel coronavirus caseload surpassed one million on Thursday, as the authorities consider easing restrictions in many parts of the Middle East's hardest hit country.

-The Islamic republic has recorded 1,003,494 Covid-19 infections since announcing its first cases in February, ministry spokeswoman Sima Sadat Lari said on state television.
+The Islamic republic had recorded 49,348 Covid-19 deaths and 1,003,494 infections since announcing its first cases in February, health ministry spokeswoman Sima Sadat Lari said.

-The novel coronavirus has killed 49,348 people in Iran over the same period of time, according to official figures.

-But by the admission of some officials, including Health Minister Saeed Namaki, these figures are much lower than the reality.

-In the past 24 hours the virus caused 358 new deaths in the country with a population of more than 80 million, and 13,922 new cases of infection, Lari said.
+In the past 24 hours, the virus caused 358 new deaths in the country with a population of more than 80 million, and 13,922 cases of infection, Lari said.

-The number of fatalities, however, appears to have slightly eased in past days after soaring to a daily average of more than 400 for much of November.
+The number of fatalities appears to have eased slightly in the past few days, however, after soaring to a daily average of more than 400 for much of November.

+But some officials -- including Health Minister Saeed Namaki -- admit the government figures are much lower than the actual numbers.

 Covid-19 first surfaced in Iran on February 19, when authorities said it claimed the lives of two elderly people in Qom, a Shiite holy city south of the capital.